 Big news for 2018: You are no longer required to upload your release forms with your entry form.
 Read more below.

 New Process for Submitting Release Forms

-5. Complete information for each student on the team (up to four)
+5. Complete information for each participant on the team (up to 10)

 Location Permission: The location contract protects both the property owner and the film production team.
 Getting permission is also a courtesy that can prevent you from being ejected from a location.
 If you are shooting on private property of any kind, complete the Location Contract.
 Please note: A location contract is NOT needed if the film is shot on campus.